Contact us

 If you are a continuing student and you are not eligible to apply in the UK for your Student Visa, you can find out when to apply by contacting the University VISAS team.

 You must apply for your visa in your country of residence or your country of nationality.
-If there is not a Visa Application Centre which offers the visa type you require in your country of residence or nationality, you will be asked during the online application to confirm you can attend an appointment at a Visa Application Centre in an alternative location.
+If there is not a Visa Application Centre (VAC) which offers the visa type you require in your country of residence or nationality, you will be asked during the online application to confirm you can attend an appointment at a VAC in an alternative location.

 Before you apply, ensure that you have:

-You need to have a bank/credit card to pay for the visa application and Immigration Health Surcharge.
+You need to have a bank/credit card to pay for the visa application and Immigration Health Surcharge (IHS).

-When you have everything prepared, apply online by going to apply.
-Once you have completed your online application and paid for the Immigration Health Surcharge, you may need to make an appointment to provide your biometrics at a visa application centre.
+When you have everything prepared, apply online by going to Apply.
+Once you have completed your online application, you will pay for the visa application fee and the IHS.

-You may be eligible for a Standard visit visa if you will be studying:
+You may be eligible for a Standard Visitor visa if you will be studying:

-We recommend that students who will study a Pre-Sessional English language programme apply for a Student Visa.
-It is not possible to switch from a Standard visit visa to a Student Visa in the UK.
+We recommend that students who will study on a Pre-Sessional English language programme apply for a Student visa.
+This is because it is not possible to switch from a Standard Visitor visa to a Student visa inside the UK.
+If you have a Standard Visitor visa, you will have to leave the UK after your Pre-sessional course has finished and apply for a Student visa from your country of residence or country of nationality, in order to start your degree programme here.

-You can find more information on our short-term study visa webpage.
+You can find more information on our Short visit webpage.

 You may also have an interview.